Kirsten0604/Kirsten0604.github.io/essays/ui-frameworks.md

     </div>
 </div>```

 I already know I will either struggle and consume time trying to figure out where the last tag goes, or I will give up because I know it is a lost cause.
+However, one thing I like about Semantic UI is that you can automatically say the direction you want a certain element to go in (i.e., insert "right", "left", etc. in the div class).

 ## What made you want to go into Computer Science?